 Various biological processes depend on the interaction of proteins with nucleic acids.
 These comprise packaging of DNA, transcriptional regulation, DNA replication and DNA repair.
-The binding of proteins to nucleic acids are hitherto detected by electrophoretic mobility shift assays (EMSAs), ﬂuorescence polarization (FP) assays or chromatin immunoprecipitations (ChIP).
+The binding of proteins to nucleic acids are hitherto detected by binding assays such as electrophoretic mobility shift assays (EMSAs), ﬂuorescence polarization (FP) assays or chromatin immunoprecipitations (ChIP).
 However, these methods are either laborious (EMSA, ChIP) or limited to speciﬁc targets (EMSA, FP, ChIP).
-A novel ﬂuorescence assay detects interactions of nucleic acids with proteins to identify binding, sequence and structure speciﬁcities or dissociation constants.
+A novel ﬂuorescence binding assay detects interactions of nucleic acids with proteins to identify binding, sequence and structure speciﬁcities or dissociation constants.
 The microplate assay is a quick and cost-effective alternative and can be read on a ﬂuorescence reader with the capability to scan wells such as the FLUOstar® Omega.

 Cyanine dyes appear as non-ﬂuorigenic cis-isomers and as ﬂuorescent trans-isomers dependent on their local environment1.
 The microwell protein-induced ﬂuorescence enhancement (mwPIFE) assay exploits this phenomenon as it uses Cy3-bound oligomers immobilized onto the bottom of a microplate.
 Protein-binding in proximity to Cy-3 sterically hinders formation of the non-ﬂuorescent cis-isomer leading to increased ﬂuorescence (Fig. 1A).
 Workﬂow and calculation of PIFE value are shown in Figure 1B and C.